Harxhhiiitttt/SmartFind-Kiosk/README.md

 ## Contact

-For questions or feedback, please reach out to the project maintainer.
+For questions or feedback, please reach out at: harshitsamantrai@gmail.com